CURENT/andes/docs/source/install.rst

 Step 1: Get ANDES source code

-Download the ANDES source code from https://github.com/cuihantao/andes and extract all files to the path of your choice.
-You can also ``git clone`` the source code (recommended).
+As a developer, you are strongly encouraged to clone the source code using ``git`` from either your fork or the original repository:

 .. code:: bash

     git clone https://github.com/cuihantao/andes

+In this way, you can easily update to the latest source code using ``git``.

+Alternatively, you can download the ANDES source code from https://github.com/cuihantao/andes and extract all files to the path of your choice.
+Although this will work, we don't recommend this method, since it is cumbersome to update the source code and push back changes.

 Step 2: Install dependencies